Mercury13/unicodia/develop.md

     * Open your new Unicode version, click a tiny “Find” 🔍 icon next to # of new characters (now it’s the only, but things may change)
     * Find your block in search results, you’ll see a SYNTHESIZED icon.
 Make sure that icon is in harmony with hand-drawn 16×16, change ``synthIcon`` field if needed
 * GlyphWiki’s placeholder of CJK fonts
-  * (To be written)
+  * (See GlyphWiki below)
 * Latin in Library
-  * AutoBuilder has some sort of forget checker, and when the tofu is filled, you may write it to ``MiscFiles/library.xml`` and reduce number of forgotten characters
+  * AutoBuilder has some sort of forget-checker, and when the tofu is filled, you may write it to ``MiscFiles/library.xml`` and reduce number of forgotten characters

 # Decapitalization rules
 I repeat, decapitalization rules convert “LATIN CAPITAL LETTER A” → “Latin capital letter A”.

-There are several types of decapitalization rules, but the most frequent three are dictionary, idioms and exceptions.
+There are several types of decapitalization rules, but the most frequent three are dictionary, idioms, script-specific and exceptions.

+## Exceptions

+* It means: human manually wrote how the text should decapitalize.
-If exception triggers, nothing else works.
-Exceptions also work for mixed case, when the rest rules are just skipped.
+* If exception triggers, nothing else works.
+* If string’s case is mixed, the rest rules are just skipped, but exceptions still work (see ``extractSynonym`` function).

-Otherwise first dictionary works, then idioms.
+* Otherwise first dictionary works, then idioms.
+* Script-specific rules are just inserted somewhere.

 ## Dictionary